Contents in this page:

 Event-study by between-district open enrollment

-Policy implication: There is a genuine trade-off between school choice and integration.
-Open enrollment policies expand educational opportunity for families who can act on them, but they also allow non-poor families to exit schools hit by violence faster and more completely, leaving behind a poorer, more segregated student body.
+Policy implication: Open enrollment policies expand educational opportunity for families who can act on them, but they also allow non-poor families to exit schools hit by violence faster and more completely, leaving behind a poorer student body.
+The segregation response, however, operates at the county level rather than the school level suggesting that the deeper inequality mechanism is residential relocation, which open enrollment policies alone cannot address.

 Background County Violence: The “Last Straw”